 The Spanish Legacy in California and the Mexican War for Independence

 This is a special episode of the California Frontier podcast.
 The shoe is on the other foot this time, and I am the one being interviewed.
-My host is Jordan Mattox, a California junior high school teacher who his passionate about California history.
-He has an excellent podcast, appropriately titled “History of California.”
-In this […]
+My host is Jordan Mattox, a California junior high school teacher passionate about California history.
+He has an excellent podcast appropriately titled “History of California.”
+In this session, we […]

 Native Knowledge in Colonial Latin America: Interview with Ezekiel Stear (Part 2)